A recent origin for Saturn's rings from the collisional disruption of an icy moon: Ring parent moon disruption in orbit about Saturn

 where $\Sigma$ is the surface density of the ring, $\Omega$ is the orbital frequency and $r$ is the radius of the outer edge of the ring \citep{goldreichtremaine82}.
 From these simulations, the initial central surface density after settling down into a thin ring is $\Sigma \approx 5000\;{\rm kg/m^2}$.
 With the ring's outer edge at $r=140000;{\rm km}$ and the current radius of Mimas' orbit at $a=185400;{\rm km}$ lead to a migration timescale of $\tau_{migration} = 120\;{\rm Myrs}$.
+In the region between the rings and Mimas, torques from ring interactions are greater than the torques from tidal interactions with Saturn \citep{crida12}.
 Since the mass of the ring and Mimas are comparable, the outward migration of Mimas will result in a back reaction from the ring which will cause it to spread inward more rapidly than expected from collisional viscous effects alone and its mean surface density will decline as the ring spreads to the current estimated value of $\Sigma = 1000\;{\rm kg/m^2}$ for the B ring.
 This sets a more conservative timescale of a few times $\tau_{migration}$ because of the inverse dependence on $\Sigma$.
-Determining the more detailed dynamical evolution of this system requires more work but the timescale for moving Mimas out from the edge of the rings to its current position is a few hundred million years consistent with the assumption of a recent formation time for the rings.
+The recent value from \citet{lainey17} for Saturn's tidal dissipation factor $k_{2,S}/Q_S \approx 1.6\times 10^{-4}$ predict a tidal migration time of a Mimas from $a=140000$ km to its current orbital radius in only 450 Myr.
+More detailed dynamical calculations of this system are required but the timescale for moving Mimas out from the edge of the rings to its current position in a few hundred million years consistent with the assumption of a recent formation time for the rings.